Fatah–Hamas reconciliation process

-The Fatah–Hamas reconciliation process refers to a series of reconciliation attempts to resolve the hostility between Fatah and Hamas since the 2006–2007 Fatah–Hamas conflict and Hamas' subsequent takeover of the Gaza Strip.
+A series of attempts to resolve the hostility between Fatah and Hamas have been made since their 2006–2007 conflict and the subsequent violent conflict over the Gaza Strip.

 Despite a number of agreements, those attempts have not yet been successful, with Hamas still exercising full control of the Gaza Strip, despite the formation of the "unity government" in June 2014.
-Israel and the United States have effectively opposed reconciliation, according to Jimmy Carter.

 Background

 Until the First Intifada, Fatah was the sole dominating party in the Palestinian political arena, including the PLO.
 In 1987, Hamas arose as a resistance movement against the Israeli occupation.
-Following the Oslo Accords, the PLO, of which Fatah still was the dominant member, formally denounced armed resistance.
+Following the Oslo Accords, the PLO, of which Fatah still was the dominant member, formally denounced armed resistance and recognized Israel.
 Hamas refused to recognize Israel and opposed the Oslo Accords and subsequent agreements between the PLO and Israel.
 Under pressure of Israel and the international community, Fatah attempted to eliminate Hamas, especially after Mahmoud Abbas had succeeded Arafat as President of the Palestinian National Authority.
 Tensions mounted ahead the Israeli disengagement from Gaza in 2005 and culminated in the Battle of Gaza in June 2007, resulting in a split of the Palestinian government.

 In reconciliation attempts, Hamas has mainly focussed on reform of the PLO and its inclusion in the organisation.
 After Hamas' victory in the 2006 elections, it unsuccessfully tried to run the PA Government due to Israeli and international boycott.

 Although Hamas has maintained that it is ready to conclude a long-term truce with Israel (Hudna), it has vowed to never recognize Israel, because this would imply the recognition of the "Zionist occupation of Palestine", which Hamas views as an Arab Islamic country.
 In the view of Hamas, recognition of Israel would imply the acceptance of the expulsion of more than 700,000 Palestinians during the Nakba during the 1948 Arab–Israeli war.
 Hamas' refusal to recognize Israel and denounce armed resistance, unlike the PLO and implicitly Fatah, has been the main reason for Israel and the international community to oppose the reconciliation between Fatah and Hamas.
 Fatah has met with massive external pressure not to cooperate with Hamas.